-I live in Northwest DC with my husband, our cat, and our shelter dog Madaket, whom I spayed as a third year vet student and never let go.
-Outside of work, I enjoy the outdoors, traveling, and running in Rock Creek Park with Madaket.
+I live in Bethesda, MD with my husband, our two year old daughter Palmer, and our shelter dog Madaket, whom I spayed as a third year vet student and never let go.
+Outside of work, I enjoy the outdoors, traveling, and spending time with family and friends.

 Preventative Medicine, General Surgery, and Endocrinopathy

 Why Do You Work at Friendship